 SPOILER ALERT: Using this walkthrough might totally impair the enjoyment of your road trip hunt.
-And yes, I could give you GPS co-ordinates, but you can spoil your own trip!
-I’m not going to do it for you!
+And yes, I could give you GPS co-ordinates… but why spoil the hunt?

 1. Datuk Tua Megalith Site

 The Datuk Tua site is along this road.
 If heading northwards, you will pass by a school (Sekolah Kebangsaan Cherana Putih) on the left.
 The megalith site is soon after the school, on the right, and opposite a graveyard.

 2. Unnamed Taboh Naning site

 Assuming you entered Taboh Naning from the south, turn back the way you came towards the toll exit of Alor Gajah for the North-South Highway (also known as the “PLUS Highway”, after the highway concessionaire).
 Do not actually take the toll exit.

 At the tiny roundabout, there is a very small lane exiting the roundabout right before the exit to the toll booths.
 This lane goes to a “Sekolah Tahfiz Qur’an” i.e. a school specialising in memorisation of the Qur’an; you might accordingly notice the small sign that marks the lane.
 Go along this lane and the megalith site is on the left within an overgrown vacant lot.
 This lane eventually merges with the main road of Taboh Naning at the other end.

 Once back on the main road, proceed straight past Kampung Cherana Putih towards Kampung Taboh Naning.
 Proceed onward until you reach a bridge overpass.
 Cross the overpass, and right after this on the right, there is a right turn.
 Take this right turn and immediately turn right again to take the small road parallel to the main road.
 There is a hardware yard on the left.